-Both the X100S and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the P900 have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Nikon P900 Manual.
+Further information on the features and operation of the X100S and P900 can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Nikon P900 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100S better than the Nikon P900 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.